denisrosas/capstone-runway/README.md

 https://www.coursera.org/learn/autonomous-runway-detection

+The purporse is to create a FreeRTOS project that:
+1) Get images from an Airplane camera that captures images of the runway during landing
+2) Use the canny algorith to generate an image with only the Edges
+3) encrypt that image using the RSA algorithm
+4) send the encrypted file to a server by TCP connection

 Instructions – How to Run the project
 Pre-requirements:
 1. You must have Visual Studio Communuity 2019 Installed.
 If you don’t install it from this link